 Click the Redirect button on the show’s image.

 In the ‘Copy Your Zencastr RSS link’ field, click the copy icon.

 In the Redirect Your Podcast section, paste your Zencastr RSS feed in the ‘Redirect URL’ field.

-If needed, see this Anchor support article for additional details.
+If needed, see this Spotify for Podcasters support article for additional details.

 Checking the Redirect

 To check that the redirect was set up correctly: